rec/gitz/README.rst

 🗜 gitz - git commands for rapid development 🗜
 ------------------------------------------------------

-This is a collection of seventeen git utilities, the majority of which are aimed at people doing rapid development using Git.
+This is a collection of seventeen git utilities aimed at people doing rapid development using Git.

 Gitz is for two types of users - quality-obsessed individuals who relentlessly manicure their pull requests until every byte is in the right place; and ultra-rapid developers who want to generate large features quickly while taking advantage of continuous integration.

-Most of them only exist here, one comes from other git repos, one came from a chat on Reddit and I don't know where one of them came from
+Most of these utilities only exist here, one came from a chat on Reddit and I don't know where one of them came from.

 Four of them are written in Bash, the rest use Python 3.
 They have been tested on Mac OS/X (Darwin) and on Ubuntu, and will likely work on any Unix-like